 Figure 5: Placement and Wiring Comparison of Gate Array Cells ECO and Standard Spare Cells ECO

-Check Metal Configurable Gate Array Cells ECO for detail
+Check Metal Configurable Gate Array Cells ECO in User Manual for detail